xray-imaging/meta-cli/docs/source/tomometa/lab.rst

 NSI
 ---

 North Start Instruments generate the meta-data file with .nsipro extension.
-This is an xml file,
+This is an xml file like:

-List of files stored in the CT_sample_name folder:

     #. :download:`Plastic Part 6-5-2024.nsipro <../demo/nsi/Plastic Part 6-5-2024.nsipro>`